 Electrical Safety Standards

-Arun District Council - as the local housing authority - are responsible for ensuring that landlords comply with the new regulations and have strong powers to do so, including the ability to serve remedial notices and issue fines of up to £30,000.
+We are responsible for ensuring that landlords comply with the new regulations and have strong powers to do so.
+These include the ability to serve remedial notices and issue fines of up to £30,000.

 The government have provided guidance on the regulations for landlords on gov.uk.

 The electrical safety charity Electrical Safety First have useful resources on landlord’s responsibilities.